 It’s that time of the year again!
-Spring is known for beautiful weather, new beginnings and if you are in East Asia, cherry blossoms!
-This stunning plant also known as sakura flowers, blooms for a short period of time but has vibrant colours and fragrant blooms, and you guessed it, are Instagram-perfect.
-The cherry blossom season lasts from late March to mid-April or even early May and is a time for festivities across East Asian cultures.
+Spring is known for beautiful weather, new beginnings, and if you are in East Asia, cherry blossoms!
+This stunning plant, also known as sakura flowers, blooms for a short period of time but has vibrant colours and fragrant blooms and — you guessed it — are Instagram-perfect.
+The cherry blossom season lasts from February to mid-April or even early May and is a time for festivities across East Asian cultures.
 Even though each culture has its own symbolic meaning for the cherry blossom, they represent new beginnings, renewal, and rebirth.

 As many people associate the beauty of cherry blossoms with hope and joy, they are often celebrated in various festivals during springtime.
 In some cultures, these festivals are accompanied by special activities such as picnics or parties to commemorate this beautiful time of year.
-So if you are unable to visit Japan but still wonder where to see beautiful cherry blossoms in Hong Kong, here is are the best places to enjoy sakura season.
+So if you are unable to visit Japan but still wonder where to see beautiful cherry blossoms in Hong Kong, here are the best places to enjoy sakura season in the city.

 Kadoorie Farm & Botanic Garden